Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/03a_Connections.md

 **Credentials**

 - *URL*
-    Edit the InfluxDB URL.
+    Click this field to edit your URL path.

 - *Database*
-    Edit the InfluxDB database identifier.
+    Click this field to edit your database identifier.

 - *Username*
-    Edit the InfluxDB username.
+    Click this field to edit your username.

 - *Password*
-    Edit the InfluxDB password.
+    Click this field to edit your password.

 - [SAVE]
     Click this button to save any changes made.